Amendments to South Australia’s labour hire laws commenced on 20th July 2020.

-The Government is seeking to narrow the scope of the scheme to apply to labour hire providers operating within industries where workers are at a greater risk of exploitation due to the low-skilled, labour-intensive nature of the work that they are engaged to undertake.
+The scope of the licensing scheme will be narrowed to apply to labour hire providers operating within industries where workers are at a greater risk of exploitation due to the low-skilled, labour-intensive nature of the work that they are engaged to undertake.

 Industries required to be licensed

 Once the amendments commence, a licence will be required for labour hire providers who provide workers to undertake the following types of work: